 System Hardware – Video

 Documenting the Program – Video

 Online Editing and Debug Mode – Video

 When dealing with counters, we need to look at the timing charts.
 The Secret of Using Counters is a good refresher on using timing charts.
 As a system integrator, this ability can prove very useful to you in the field when commissioning your automation system.

 Here is the URL of the video for the same post: https://youtu.be/pyNNKRA_xK8

 Simple Counter (SCNT)

-We will first use the simple counter instruction.
+We will first use simple counter instruction.
 The addresses can be entered individually or through the Structure.
-Using the structure, the preset value, current value and done bit are automatically assigned to the structure name.
+Using the structure, the preset value, current value, and done bit are automatically assigned to the structure name.